OlgaRabodzei/conditional_fields/README.txt

 Usage:
 --------------------
-Users with the “administer dependencies” permission can administer dependencies at admin/structure/dependencies.
+Users with the "administer dependencies" permission can administer dependencies at admin/structure/dependencies.

 For more information, read the Conditional Fields handbook: http://drupal.org/node/475488